How to tell the difference, so you can get the right relief.

 If you’re not sure which condition you have, see your primary care provider.
 Then, if allergies are to blame, get advice from an allergist, who can pinpoint your trigger so you can avoid it.
 The doctor might also suggest immunotherapy, a treatment that exposes you to gradually increasing doses of the allergen to desensitize you to it.
-Once you’ve figured out that you have allergies and what triggers them, you can cut out the guesswork next fall.
+Once you’ve figured out that you have allergies and what triggers them, you can cut out the guesswork next spring.

 Janet O’Dell, RN